nielsbasjes/splittablegzip/README-JavaMapReduce.md

     job.getConfiguration().setLong("mapreduce.input.fileinputformat.split.maxsize", 5000000000);

-NOTE: The ORIGINAL GzipCodec may NOT be in the list of compression codec anymore !
+NOTE: The ORIGINAL GzipCodec may NOT be in the list of compression codecs anymore !